User Federation

 • Click Sync LDAP Groups To Keycloak.

-• Check the Groups section to see if the group has been imported successfully.
+• Verify that the group has been imported successfully:

 sso imported group

-• Also, check if the user robert has been imported successfully.
+• Also, check that the user robert has been imported:

 sso imported user